-1. How to File a Disciplinary Complaint Under this Policy
+1. How to Make a Report or File a Complaint Under this Policy

 Dartmouth's Title IX Coordinator is charged with coordinating Dartmouth's compliance with Title IX, with the assistance and support of Deputy Title IX Coordinators.
 The Title IX Coordinator is responsible for overseeing and providing education and training; coordinating Dartmouth's investigation, response, and resolution of all reports under the policy linked above; and tracking and reporting annually on all incidents in violation of this policy.
 The names and contact information of Dartmouth's current Title IX Coordinator and Deputy Title IX Coordinators are accessible here: https://sexual-respect.dartmouth.edu/.